 Complaints cannot be made anonymously, however the name of person raising the complaint will not normally be raised to the person who it has been alleged has breached this Code.

 For a complaint to be considered it must be lodged with the senior HR staff member in UUSU within 60 calendar days of the date of the incident about which you are complaining.
+When there have been allegations of criminality, UUSU reserves the right to extend this time duration.

 Each complaint, once submitted, will then be screened by UUSU.
 The screening panel will consist of a senior member of staff and the President.
 The aim of the screening will be to check that the complaint is appropriate for progression and therefore not vexatious and/or without basis/evidential integrity.
-If the decision is that the complaint is not appropriate then it will not be progressed and the matter will be closed.
+If the decision is that the complaint is not appropriate for the subsequent process then it will not be progressed, the outcome communicated to the complainant and the matter will be closed.

-All parties will be offered welfare support throughout the disciplinary procedure from a designated member of the HR team.
+Where complaints proceed, all parties will be offered welfare support throughout the disciplinary procedure from a designated member of the HR team.
 Should consent be granted we will contact members directly to offer this support.

 Any occurrences of potential gross misconduct reported by staff will be treated as a formal complaint and will follow these regulations.

-Where they are being investigated for gross misconduct Students, Student Groups or Officers may be suspended throughout the disciplinary process.
+Where they are being investigated for gross misconduct Students, Student Groups or Student Officers may be suspended throughout the disciplinary process.
 Suspension is not disciplinary action.
-This decision will be made jointly by a member of the Sabbatical Officer team and member of the Senior Management Team.
+This decision must be made unanimously by a member of the Student Officer team and member of the Senior Management Team.

 UUSU through the senior HR member of staff will appoint an investigatory officer to consider all complaints.
 The individual appointed to investigate will usually be internal to UUSU.
 However, there may be occasions when it is not possible for a suitable manager to undertake the investigation process, within an appropriate timescale, or circumstances where we deem it appropriate or necessary to avail of the services of an external consultant.
 UUSU reserves the right to employ an external consultant on this basis.

-There will be a right of appeal in any disciplinary process.

 In cases which involve the President, references to the President’s involvement in the process should be read as a nominated alternative Sabbatical Officer.

-UUSU will report on trends and themes of formal complaints and share with Trustees unless doing so would breach the General Data Protection Act.
+UUSU will report on trends and themes of formal complaints and share with appropriate UUSU governing bodies unless doing so would breach the General Data Protection Act.

 Informal Resolution